Fadi-Haddad/EcoSense/README.md

 7. Go to Tools > Board > Board Manager, search for "esp8266", and install the "esp8266" board package.
 8. Go to Tools > Board > ESP8266 and choose 'Generic ESP8266 Module',
 9. Go to Tools > PORT and choose the available COM PORT.
-10. Go to Sketch> Include Library > Manage Libraries and Install these Packages: (ESP8266WiFi, WiFiClient, ESP8266HTTPClient, Adafruit_Sensor, Adafruit_BME280, Adafruit_CCS811, ArduinoJson).
+10. Go to Sketch> Include Library > Manage Libraries and install these Packages: (ESP8266WiFi, WiFiClient, ESP8266HTTPClient, Adafruit_Sensor, Adafruit_BME280, Adafruit_CCS811, ArduinoJson).
 11. Connect the ESP8266 to your computer using a USB cable, upload the code inside main.cpp in the EcoSense-server/arduino directory to the ESP8266.
 12. Prepare the elements you will need to assemble the circuit, you will need the following:
    - Sesnors: (BME280, CCS811 and MQ-7),